MLMI2-CSSI/foundry/JOSS/Foundry-JOSS.md

 # Foundry

 ---
-title: 'Foundry - Software and Services to Simplify Access to Machine Learning Datasets and Models in Materials Science'
+title: 'Foundry-ML - Software and Services to Simplify Access to Machine Learning Datasets and Models in Materials Science'

 tags: